Let's Get Real...

 It wasn’t until I personally went through the process of learning and unlearning my own behaviors that were blocking me that I began to see marriage in a new light.

-My second marriage has been incredible because it has oodles of acceptance and love.
-It’s exactly what the word marriage means: Two people collaborating.
+My second marital relationship has been incredible because it has oodles of acceptance and love.
+It’s exactly what the word relationship should mean: Two people collaborating.
 And that can mean a lot of things.

 For some, it means a business arrangement; for others, it’s creating tiny humans; and for others still, it might be living a dream together.
 But marriage—the definition of it—is two things coming together.